warrendfisher/o365-calendar-exporter/README.md

 ## How to use
 Here we document how to configure your Office365 account to allow OData access.

 ---
 ### .ENV
 Create a '.env' file in the project root.

-  NOTE: This has been consciously excluded in my .gitignore file so that your Office365:
+  NOTE: This has been consciously excluded in my .gitignore file so that your Office365 Graph API parameters, as below, are not shared with all and sundry.:

     APP_ID